Mommenheim, Germany

-Mommenheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.
+Mommenheim (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Mainz-Bingen district in Rhineland-Palatinate, Germany.

 Geography

 Location

 Mommenheim lies between Mainz and Worms in Rhenish Hesse.
 The winegrowing centre belongs to the Verbandsgemeinde Rhein-Selz, whose seat is in Oppenheim.

 History

 In 764, Mommenheim had its first documentary mention.

 Politics

 Town council

 The council is made up of 21 council members, counting the honorary mayor, with seats apportioned thus: